Cosmetic cream jars and tubes produced according to ISO 22716 GMP.

 Getting ISO 22716 certified is more than an internal achievement; it’s a strategic business decision that directly affects your brand’s global reach.
 This certification acts as a key, opening doors to new markets, partnerships, and customers.
 By proving your commitment to the highest standards of safety and quality, you’re not just meeting regulations—you’re building a foundation for international growth and lasting brand credibility.
 Let’s break down how this certification can expand your brand’s horizons.

-Meet International Regulations
+Go Global: Meeting International Regulations

 Many countries, including the European Union and Canada, have made cosmetic Good Manufacturing Practices (GMP) a legal requirement.
 ISO 22716 provides the internationally accepted framework for these GMPs.
 Achieving certification demonstrates that you have systems to identify and control hazards, ensuring your products are safe and high-quality.
 This alignment with international standards simplifies the export process, reduces regulatory hurdles, and shows authorities your operations are compliant, making it much easier to get your products on shelves around the world.

-Gain a Competitive Edge in Global Markets
+Get a Competitive Edge in Global Markets

 In a crowded marketplace, ISO 22716 certification sets you apart.
 It signals to distributors, retailers, and partners that your brand is serious about quality and reliability.
 A certified manufacturer ensures products consistently meet legal and safety standards, making you a more attractive, lower-risk partner.
 This commitment to quality is a verified credential that gives you an advantage in negotiations and helps you secure placement with premier retailers.
 It shows you’re a professional operation ready for global business.